SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 - `obsoleted_at` is before or at the given date.

-Any test result that refers to an obsolete, yet effective version MUST be accompanied by a notice that this version is obsolete.
+Any conformance test result that refers to an obsolete, yet effective version MUST be accompanied by a notice that this version is obsolete.
 This case is meant to be used to implement a formal grace period to encourage providers to switch to the next version.